Nisticism/green-lake-pickleball/README.md

 ### In order to update/change the site:

+In general, just run `npm run deploy`.

+But if you're having problems, try this:

 1.)
-Make sure to be on the master branch, then run `npm run deploy`.
+Make sure to be on the master branch.
 2.)
 Run `npm run deploy`
 3.)
 Make sure the gh-pages branch has been updated.
 4.)
 While in the repository, go to settings, then pages, make sure it's set to the gh-pages branch